fduzz/fduzz.github.io/_pages/song.md

 Above is my namesake song, from *Omnipotent Youth Society*, a rock band I really love.

 The man in the song, Zhang Zhou (obviously not me), is originally of Vietnamese-Chinese descent and later naturalised as a refugee in Switzerland.
-Zhang Zhou's life has been marked by war and disaster, moving through China, Vietnam and Malaysia.
-Eventually, the family was taken in by the Swiss government and he became a mechanic in a Swiss factory.
-Life in Switzerland for Zhang's family is quiet and full of traditional Chinese customs.
+Zhang Zhou's life has been marked by war and disaster, moving through China, Vietnam, Malaysia and eventually Switzerland.
+He ended up working as a mechanic in a factory in Switzerland, living a quiet, traditional Chinese life.